jackseagrist/Wildfire_Hackathon/index.md

 https://paulcrickard.wordpress.com/2012/06/29/leaflet-js-interactivity-ii-allow-users-to-add-points/ --> looks good

 #### Future Work
+The following section describes the work needed in the future to continue the

+##### Model
+Machine Learning - Don't have the time scale data that we need to make model really work.
+We would need for a single fire the shapefile perimeters at smaller time steps, not just the final perimeter.
+Then we would have to add in the temporal data somehow.
+Potentially by making raster values for each datastack where the pixel value is based on the time from ignition

+Improved modelling capabilities - talk about what we would need to add in to improve the model.
+Model predictability should include historical data since fires tend to follow the same path

+##### Dissemination to the Public
+Right now the focus on our tool has been to help fire and sheriff's departments with their evacuation management.
 Alert or reference to where hospitals/nursing homes.
 And also the number of houses/ population density.
 Also the time of day will cause different types of evacuation (ask Scott)
 What to do for people without cars (we typically assume everyone is able, has a car, speaks english) - research (bodega bay santa rosa).
 Look into grassroots organizations for illegal immigrant and disabled populations help with evacuation (think about demographic layers)
 Something with IPAWS https://www.fema.gov/integrated-public-alert-warning-system ?